* Elliott stake comes amid planned takeover by Fortum

 * E.ON can sell its stake to Fortum for 22 euros/shr

-* Uniper shares up 4.2 pct at record high (Recasts, adds confirmation, E.ON comment)
+* Uniper shares close up 3.9 pct after hitting record (Recasts, adds context on E.ON-Fortum deal, shares)

-The bet, worth 480 million euros ($568 million) based on Uniper's closing share price on Monday, marks Elliott's latest foray into Germany's M&A arena after the fund took a stake in drugmaker Stada and successfully extracted a sweetened offer for the group from private equity firms Bain Capital and Cinven.
+The bet marks Elliott's latest foray into Germany's M&A arena after the fund took a stake in drugmaker Stada and successfully extracted a higher offer for the group from private equity firms Bain Capital and Cinven.

-Uniper's shares were up 4.2 percent at 25.955 euros, their highest level since they were listed in September 2016.
+Uniper's shares closed 3.9 percent higher at 25.88 euros on Tuesday after earlier hitting 25.995 euros, their highest level since the group's listing in September 2016.

-E.ON, which spun off Uniper last year to focus on renewables, networks and power retail operations, said it would make a final decision on the deal in January.
-It may have to pay as much as 1.5 billion euros if it does not tender its stake.
+E.ON, which spun off Uniper to focus on renewables, networks and power retail operations, confirmed on Tuesday it would make a final decision on the sale of the Uniper stake in January.